HSHS St. John's provides healthy eating and exercise tips during American Heart Month

 According to the Centers for Disease Control and Prevention, cardiovascular disease is the leading cause of death in the United States; one in every four deaths is from heart disease and stroke.
 These conditions are also leading causes of disabilities which prevent people from working and enjoying family activities.
 However, changes in eating habits and adding in exercise can prevent or fight back against heart disease.

-“Because there is such a wide variety of symptoms for heart disease, some people who have heart disease don’t realize it until a catastrophic event happens such as a heart attack or sudden death,” said Dr. John Patrick Scally, Prairie Heart Institute cardiologist.
-“That’s where taking preventive measures comes in – you can make healthy changes to lower your risk of developing heart disease.
-For those who already have heart disease, you can still control and prevent risk factors to help slow the progress of your heart disease.”
+“Symptoms can vary widely for heart disease, and some heart disease goes undetected until a catastrophic event such as a heart attack or sudden death,” said Dr. Erbert Caceres, Prairie Heart Institute cardiologist.
+“That makes preventive measures all the more important.
+You can make healthy changes to lower your risk of developing heart disease.
+Controlling and preventing risk factors is also important for people who already have heart disease.”

 Knowing which foods to eat more of and which foods to limit can start you on your way to a heart healthy diet.